-Despite the legacy approach, the Stellaris board game will be brought to the table more often, according to Academy Games it will not be a “one and done” board game that you play once, destroying material and then throwing it away.
-Nonetheless, you want to focus on the non-linear gameplay.
+Despite the legacy approach, the Stellaris board game will be able to be brought to the table more often, according to Academy Games it will not be a "one and done" board game that you play once, destroying material and then throwing away.
+You still want to focus on the non-linear gameplay.

 There will be a story in Stellaris: Infinite Legacy, during which players will have to make decisions that will affect the game.
 According to Academy Games, there will be thousands of combinations of story paths and narrative elements.
 Overall, the playing time for a real 4X board game should move in a moderate two-hour framework.

 The strategic board game is aimed at two to four players in the basic version; with expansion, a maximum of six players can take part in a game.
 Fans are already eagerly discussing the mechanisms behind the board game.